Usery Mountain Park

 3. Compass Barrel Cactus (Ferocactus acanthodes) -- Spines tinged with red and yellow.

-4. Engelman Hedgehog Cactus (Echinocereus engelmannii)
+4. Engelmann Hedgehog Cactus (Echinocereus engelmannii)

 5. Teddy Bear Cholla (Opuntia bigelovii) -- The joints frequently fall off and begin rooting and may grow into new plants.

-6. Pincushion Cactus (Mammalaria sp.) --
+6. Pincushion Cactus (Mammilaria sp.) --

 7. Chain-fruit Cholla (Opuntia fulgida )